pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ![Create Sample Application](images/OCP14.png)

 - When the build deployment starts, the first step is creating the build of the application.
 The admin console will take you to the Topology view and you will see the deployment tile for our application.
-Click on the tile to bring up the details of our deployment and you wil see the Build is in process.
+Click on the tile to bring up the details of our deployment and you will see the Build is in process.

 ![Click the Deployment tile](images/OCP15.png)